The Week 12 NFL main slate kicks off on Sunday, Nov. 29, at 1 p.m. ET.

 New NFL DFS Trial Offer: Try our new football subscription for $4.95 and get access to our industry-leading tools and projections.

-There are six quarterbacks atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.
+There are six tight ends atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, Kevin McClelland (SportsGeek), Ryan Hodge and I have constructed.

-Here’s where they place within our Week 12 fantasy football rankings (as of Tuesday evening).
+Here’s where they place within our Week 12 fantasy football rankings (as of Friday morning).

-Of these six, the two who stand out most to me are Allen and Herbert.
+Of these six, the two who stand out most to me are Kelce and Waller.
 The other guys I will highlight as needed in the section on players with week-winning upside.